Tapaktuan

-Tapaktuan is a town in the southwest of Aceh province.
+Tapaktuan is a town and administrative district (kecamatan) in the southwest of Aceh province of Indonesia.
 The town is the capital (seat of the government) of South Aceh Regency.
-According to the 2013 census, it has a population of 23,100.
+The district covers a land area of 106.99 km2, which is subdivided into 18 towns and villages (gampong).
+According to the official estimates for 2023, it has a population of 22,352.

 Climate

 Tapaktuan has a tropical rainforest climate (Af) with heavy to very heavy rainfall year-round.